How To Remove Ink Stains From Leather Journals

 If you own a handmade leather journal, or anything made from leather for that matter, you know how important it is to keep it clean.
 After all, genuine handmade leather products don't come cheap.
-After spending a decent amount of money on your precious journal, you no doubt want to keep it for a very long time.
+After spending a decent amount of money on your precious leather journal or leather wallet, you no doubt want to keep it for a very long time.
 This is a beautiful quality about leather products.
 With the right care and attention, they can withstand a lot of mishaps.
 We're going to show you how to remove pen ink.

 With this in mind, you're probably already really careful about how you take care of your leather journal and where you put it.
 Unfortunately, sometimes life's little mishaps happen and you end up with an accidental ink stain from your favorite pen.
 For example, it's easy enough for anyone to accidently drip some ink on their leather desk protector pad.
 Don't panic.
 Thankfully it's possible to remove an unsightly ink stain from a leather journal without ruining the leather.
 Here's the steps to work through in order to remove an ink stain from a leather journal.